Referendums in the Philippines: Plebiscites

 However, the Supreme Court declared the Initiative and Referendum Act procedures for amending the constitution as fatally defective, although it did not affect the operation of the law for other types of initiatives.

+Other

+The constitution allows Congress to submit to the electorate the question of calling a constitutional convention; it did not specify what kind of balloting this is.

 Administration

-Referendums and plebiscites, just like other electoral exercises, are administered by the Commission on Elections.
+As with other electoral exercises, referendums and plebiscites in the Philippines are administered by the Commission on Elections (COMELEC).
+The commission's authority to conduct such exercises is mandated by the 1987 Constitution and further detailed in the Omnibus Election Code.
+COMELEC is responsible for preparing the ballots, supervising the voting process, and canvassing and proclaiming the results.

 National referendums

 Spanish colonial period

 In 1599, King Philip II of Spain ordered a referendum in several areas to confirm Spanish sovereignty in the islands.
 It was approved.

 American colonial period

 In 1935, the first national plebiscite was held, for the ratification of the 1935 constitution.
 This was seen as an independence referendum, and those in favor of adoption the constitution overwhelmingly outnumbered those who were opposed.

 Two years later, a plebiscite asked women if they wanted suffrage for themselves.
 Unlike other referendums, 300,000 votes to the affirmative were needed; Filipino women turned out in droves, with more than 447,000 voting for suffrage.

 Two years later, a plebiscite asked the people about economic adjustments.
 These were amendments to the Tydings–McDuffie Act.
 The people overwhelmingly approved the amendments.

 In 1940, a plebiscite asked three questions to the people.
 These were amendments to the constitution that restored the bicameral Congress, allowed the re-election of the president, and created the Commission on Elections.
 The people approved all three, but not as overwhelmingly as the 1935 and 1939 plebiscites.